Image above: weekly review session led by an embedded tutor.

 If you are an instructor and would like an embedded tutor for one of your classes, you should

-Embedded Tutoring Request(pdf) and send it to the Tutoring Center Faculty Coordinator, Chia Green @ firstname.lastname@example.org.
+- Complete the following Google form for your embedded tutor request.
 All areas of the application should be fully completed, and any additional information specific to your class is appreciated.

 - If the Tutoring Center is able to place a tutor in your class from currently employed tutors, the Tutoring Center Coordinator, Chia Green, will work together with you to select a qualified tutor.

 - The course instructor may be responsible for finding a tutor if a qualified individual does not already work at the Tutoring Center.
-The tutor applicant must meet the Embedded Tutor Criteria (listed below) and complete all necessary employment paperwork, including the Tutor Application.
+The tutor applicant must meet the Embedded Tutor Criteria (listed below) and complete all necessary employment paperwork, including the Tutor Application (Word) or Tutor Application Form (Google Doc).
 The Tutoring Center Coordinator will interview any potential applicants to determine appropriateness for the program.